nullnet-labs/nullnet-docs/decisions/0002-next-js-frontend.md

 ## Notes

 This decision prioritizes both manageable development for a smooth developer experience and non-browser-intensive rendering for a smooth user experience.

-Additionally, at the time of writing, my UI development experience is mostly outside of professional environments, so there may be an industry familiarity gap between my front-end & back-end builds.
-My UI work may not look as familiar to the professional developer, in terms of standard practices & current conventions.
-However, BECAUSE much of my UI experience is independent & self-driven, this application may be able to deliver designs & behaviors that are presently unique in the Next.js development ecosystem.